 -Nerve damage: Trauma and diseases (Parkinson’s, multiple sclerosis) can cause the damage of the nerves that sent signals to the brain and bladder to squeeze urine out of the body; so the patient will empty his bladder at the wrong time.

 -Medicines that cause a rapid increase in urine production.

--Consuming a lot of caffeine or alcohol.
+-Excess consumption of caffeine or alcohol.